 Environmental Assessment Worksheets/Environmental Impact Statements

-The Minnesota Environmental Review Program requires that environmental reviews be completed for projects which exceed certain thresholds that deal with size and with the nature of the project (e.g. large commercial, residential or industrial projects; hazardous waste facilities; and projects that impact historic resources).
-In most cases, the law requires the city to be responsible for the environmental review for projects located within Minneapolis.
+CPED is responsible for preparing documents related to environmental review.
+The Minnesota Environmental Review Program requires that environmental reviews be completed for projects which exceed certain thresholds.
+The nature, size, and location of a project determines if an environmental review is required.
+Environmental reviews are conducted by the Responsible Governmental Unit (RGU).
+In most cases, the City of Minneapolis is the RGU for projects located within Minneapolis.
 The law defines the content and scope of the review and the process and timeline for its completion.